gabrielcc2/atdbSS2021/README.md

 In detail, your tasks will be as follows:

-1. *Data preparation:* To get acquainted with the dataset (the TPC-H lineitem table at scale factor 1), you will carry out some small data preparation tasks.
+1. *Data preparation:* To get acquainted with the dataset (the TPC-H lineitem table at scale factor 0.01), you will carry out some small data preparation tasks.
 Here you will understand a bit about the role of cummulative distribution functions to support learned index structures.

 2. *Model fitting:* Here you will fit several models (linear, kernel, decision tree, etc) to be able to do range searches on the selected data.
 You will compare scikit-learn models, against Keras-built neural networks, in their accuracy and memory footprint.
-You will build a recursive model index in this task.
+You will build a very basic recursive model index in this task.

 This concludes the assigment.

-3. As an optional task (which is not part of the assignment), you can explore how they models perform in the search task.
-Here you will load a provided pre-trained network into a C++ program, such that inference be done using SIMD instructions.
+3. As an optional task (which is not part of the assignment), you can explore how the models perform in the search task.
+Here you will load a provided pre-trained network into a C++ program, such that inference can be done using SIMD instructions.
 This relies on PocketTensor.
-Based on this competitive inference process, you will evaluate how your neural network performs for range search compared to a traditional B tree implementation.
+Based on this competitive inference process, you will evaluate how your neural network performs for range search compared to a traditional B-tree implementation.

 *You will use:* Python, Scikit-Learn, Keras, PocketTensor (https://github.com/GValiente/pocket-tensor).